manshour/stochasticity/README.md

 The following R package is required to run the codes:

-stats
+'stats'

+For choosing a proper value for the bandwidth 'h', one can use different bandwidth selectors in 'stats' package.
+For example,

+    h=bw.nrd(x = x)

+where x is the given timeseries.

-For bandwidth selectors, see a nice review on https://bookdown.org/egarpor/NP-UC3M/kde-i-bwd.html
+For a great review, see https://bookdown.org/egarpor/NP-UC3M/kde-i-bwd.html